zyclonite/zerotier-docker/README.md

 		- ZEROTIER_ONE_NETWORK_IDS=aaaaaaaaaaaaaaaa bbbbbbbbbbbbbbbb
 		```

-		This is the equivalent of running the following commands after the container first starts:
+		This is the equivalent of running the following commands after the container starts for the first time:

 		```
 		$ docker exec zerotier zerotier-cli join aaaaaaaaaaaaaaaa